This guide teaches traders about what a Momentum Indicator can do as a technical analysis tool.

 The last divergence occured because the S&P 500 ETF was increasing, but at a decreasing rate.
 The momentum indicator shows this perfectly, by making lower highs over the course of about 15 stock trading days.

-A similar, and arguably superior tool for measuring momentum is the Rate of Change indicator (see: Rate of Change).
+A similar, and arguably superior tool for measuring momentum is the Rate of Change indicator.

 If you are interested in trading using technical analysis, have a look at our reviews of these regulated brokers available in to learn which charting tools they offer: